Posted by Kevin Vaughan on Tue, Sep 14, 2021 @ 09:30 PM

 Upgrading technology

-It is well accepted that a plotter or wide-format MFP system is not a business asset that appreciates: This type of technology depreciates faster than the vast majority of purchased assets.
+It is well accepted that a plotter or wide-format MFP system is not a business asset that appreciates: This type of technology depreciates faster than most purchased assets.
 So, save purchases for assets that either appreciate or depreciate less.

 By contrast, a business that owns its office equipment can only upgrade by reinvesting and disposing of the existing asset.